Have a look at our Autumn 2023 newsletter for the latest project updates

 Air - Trees absorb carbon dioxide and release oxygen back into the air – we need trees to breathe!
 They also help to reduce noise pollution, and filter pollutants out of the air by trapping them on their leaves and bark.

-Climate – your trees will help to mitigate the effects of climate change and provide opportunities for carbon offset
+Climate – your trees will help to tackle the effects of climate change - see below for more information.

 Economy – trees provide timber for building, wood fuel and fruits.
 All of these provide sustainable business opportunities.